 The Law Offices of Randall B. Isenberg offers comprehensive legal services for all types of personal and commercial DWI cases.
 We help clients navigate the legal system and prepare an adequate defense against the prosecution.
 Do not take on the courts alone or depend on a public defender.
-Call today at (214) 696-9253 to get a free case assessment from a DWI lawyer in Plano, Texas.

-Driving While Intoxicated: What it Means in Texas
+Driving While Intoxicated: What It Means in Texas

 According to Texas Penal Code 49.01, intoxicated means, “not having the normal use of mental or physical faculties by reason of the introduction of alcohol.”
 Furthermore, the penal code sets the legal blood alcohol concentration (BAC) limit at .08 percent.
 Therefore, you may be charged with a DWI if you are driving drunk or have a BAC of .08 percent or more.